 - Reinforced only if you plan on tanking or taking tons of damage (or if you’re using a situational Mundus buff, like extra run speed).

-- Enchants give different amounts of bonuses depending on item slots, so Divines may be better than Infused (don’t think too much, just go with the recommendations in the table above)
+- Enchants give different amounts of bonuses depending on item slots, so Divines may be better than Infused on certain equipment slots.

 - Impenetrable trait works only in PvP.

-For weapon enchants, in nearly all cases you’ll want to go for Precise (increased critical chance) as a damage-dealer or healer, while tanks typically go for Defending.
+For weapon traits, in most PvE cases you’ll want to go for Sharpened or Precise (increased penetration or critical chance) as a damage-dealer or healer, while tanks typically go for Defending.
+Damage differences are not huge between Infused, Precise, Sharpened, Nirnhoned and Weighted.

 Adding traits to items is an important part of the crafting process.
 Researching all traits for all items in just one profession takes an enormous amount of time, but being able to add multiple different traits to items is what separates dedicated crafters from the rest.